TugboatQA/docs/setting-up-services/index.md

 #### Bring your own Docker Image from another registry

-If you want to use a Docker image from another registry, it's easy to do; you just have to specify the alternate registry, since Tugboat pulls from Docker Hub by default.
+If you want to use a Docker image from another registry, you'll need to specify the alternate registry, since Tugboat pulls from Docker Hub by default.

 For a full breakdown of how to pull from a different registry, check out Docker's Docs: